VAMDC/Standards/doc/source/registry/introduction.rst

 	ivo://{authorityid}/{resourcekey}

-Registry manages authoritIDs.
+Registry manages authorityIDs.
 Any other registry cannot duplicate an authorityID, it is owned by one registry only.
 For the purposes of VAMDC only one authority id ``vamdc`` is managed at present.
 ResourceKey is a localised name and is unique in respect of the authorityID.

-Though an identifier can be of any form, it is widely accepted that authorityId is a domain name or a subsection of an institute, such as ``mssl.ucl.ac.uk`` or ``climatephysics.mssl.ucl.ac.uk``.
+Though an identifier can be of any form, it is widely accepted that authorityID is a domain name or a subsection of an institute, such as ``mssl.ucl.ac.uk`` or ``climatephysics.mssl.ucl.ac.uk``.
 Currently the assumption has been made that VAMDC only needs one main registry and will use the authority ID ``vamdc``.
 A ResourceKey is typically a name with reference to the registered resource.

 More information about registry identifiers can be obtained below http://www.ivoa.net/Documents/REC/Identifiers/Identifiers-20070302.html